 Purpose of MRI Defecography

-1. Assessment of pelvic floor disorders
+1. Assessment of Pelvic Floor Disorders

-Identifies structural and functional abnormalities.
+Identifies structural and functional abnormalities of the pelvic floor

-2. Evaluation of constipation causes
+2. Evaluation of Constipation

-3. Investigation of incontinence
+3. Investigation of Incontinence

-Reveals sphincter weakness or abnormal pelvic floor relaxation.
+Assesses sphincter weakness and pelvic floor dysfunction

-4. Surgical planning
+4. Surgical Planning

 Common Clinical Indications